Buick Skylark: Engines

-Fourth generation (1980–1985)
+Fifth generation (1980–1985)

 The 1980–1985 Skylark was Buick's badge engineered version of GM's new X-body architecture, shared with the Chevrolet Citation, Pontiac Phoenix, and Oldsmobile Omega and would bear some resemblance to the larger G-body mid-size cars.
 GM's X-body would also become the basis for GM's A-body mid-size cars that would be introduced as 1982 models.
 The new Skylark was introduced in the spring of 1979 as an early 1980 model featuring front-wheel drive, MacPherson strut front suspension and transversely mounted engine, items that had never appeared on Buick products.
 The new optional 60 degree 2.8 L V6 engine was developed specifically for the X-cars.
-This platform became the basis for nearly all following GM front-wheel drive vehicles, but like the other X-body cars was noted for numerous reports of a tendency to lock the rear wheels upon braking, causing it to lose control and crash.
+This platform became the basis for nearly all following GM front-wheel drive vehicles, but like the other X-body cars was noted for numerous reports of a tendency to lock the rear wheels upon emergency braking, potentially causing the driver to lose control and crash (1980 models only).
 It was the first post-World War II Buick to offer a four-cylinder engine since the Buick Four was discontinued in 1918.

 The Skylark was available in two- or four-door sedan bodystyles, and in base, Sport, or Limited trims.
 The standard 2.5 L Iron Duke 4 used a 2-barrel Rochester carburetor and produced 90 hp at 4000 rpm.
 The optional 2.8 L V6 also used a 2-barrel Rochester carburetor and produced 115 hp at 4800 rpm.
 A four-speed manual overdrive transaxle was standard with a three-speed automatic transaxle as an option.

-For the 1982 model year, the base 2.5 L engine received fuel injection.
+For the 1982 model year, the base 2.5 L engine received throttle body fuel injection (TBI).
 The optional 2.8 L V6 was joined by a more powerful high-output version that produced 135 hp at 5400 rpm.
 Also for the 1982 model year, the Skylark received a mild facelift in the form of a new grille (the front parking lamps moved from outside the headlights to inside).
 In model year 1983, the base Skylark became the Skylark Custom.
 The Sport model was replaced by the T-Type, which was available only as a two-door coupe and came with the high-output version of the 2.8 L V6 engine as standard equipment.

 In 1985, the last year of production, the X-body Skylark was available only as a four-door sedan in Custom or Limited trim, as the two-door coupe was replaced by Buick's new Somerset Regal coupe, built on GM's new N-body platform, shared with Pontiac's revived Grand Am and the new Oldsmobile Calais.
 For 1985 the grille was again redesigned, as was the rear.
-The taillights were wider and the license plate was moved down to the bumper, while a "Buick" plate appeared where the taillights had been.
+The taillights were wider and the license plate was moved down to the bumper, while a "Buick" plate appeared where the license plate had been on previous model years.